-Prior to his appointment at Kent in 2005, Said was at the University of Birmingham in the School of Mathematics for 15 years wherein the latter years he acted as the Head of the Management Mathematics Group.
-He obtained his BSc in Mathematics at Algiers's University, MSc and PhD in Operational Research at Southampton (Institute of Mathematics) and Lancaster (School of Management) respectively.
+Prior to his appointment at Kent in 2005, Said was at the University of Birmingham in the School of Mathematics for 15 years, where in the later years he acted as Head of Management in the Mathematics Group.
+He obtained his BSc in Mathematics at Algiers's University, MSc and PhD in Operational Research at Southampton (Institute of Mathematics) and Lancaster (School of Management).

-Said has published over 110 papers in academic journals (excluding edited proceedings and book chapters).
-His H-index is 32 from Scopus and 45 from Google Scholar.
-His RG score is 36.96 (higher than 95% of Research Gate members).
-His number of citations is over 3800 in Scopus and in Google Scholar this number is over 7600.
+Said has published over 120 papers in academic journals (excluding edited proceedings and book chapters).
+His H-index is 36 from Scopus and 51 from Google Scholar.
+His number of citations is over 4800 in Scopus and in Google Scholar this number is over 9700.
+Said is among the top 2% Ranking of Scientists in the world.

 Heuristic Optimisation with a focus on routing and location including green aspects of logistic research.